Most Gulf markets subdued as Trump’s Gaza remarks spark concerns

-Most Gulf stock markets ended subdued on Wednesday in the wake of U.S. President Donald Trump’s shock statement about taking control of the war-ravaged Gaza Strip and revamping its economy once the Palestinians are relocated elsewhere.
+DUBAI: Most Gulf stock markets ended subdued on Wednesday in the wake of US President Donald Trump’s shock statement about taking control of the war-ravaged Gaza Strip and revamping its economy once the Palestinians are relocated elsewhere.

 The announcement followed Trump’s shock proposal for the permanent resettlement of the more than 2 million Palestinians from Gaza in neighbouring countries, calling the enclave - where the first phase of a fragile Israel-Hamas ceasefire and hostage release deal is in effect - a “demolition site.”